Policy last updated

 - there are no locally available specialist settings with enrolment criteria that align with a student’s disability diagnosis, but the student’s functional needs at that time could be met on a temporary basis by a locally available specialist setting with different enrolment criteria

-All non-standard enrolments must be approved by the regional director or their delegate, considering evidence and supporting documentation outlining the student’s education and support needs.
+All non-standard enrolments appeal applications must be approved by the relevant regional director or their delegate, considering evidence and supporting documentation outlining the student’s education and support needs.
 This may include input from the principal of the specialist setting, the student’s family and the regional disability coordinator.

-Non-standard enrolments are temporary and are reviewed periodically to ensure that the student attends the most appropriate educational setting at that point in time.
-Where it is deemed that the student’s education is best supported in another school setting, the specialist setting and regional staff must work with the family to identify suitable alternative education settings.
+Non-standard enrolments are temporary and are reviewed periodically to ensure that the student is enrolled in the most appropriate educational setting for their needs.
+Where it is deemed that the student’s education is best supported in another education setting, the specialist setting and regional staff must work with the family to identify suitable alternative education settings.

-If the standard application process determines that the prospective student does not meet a specialist setting’s enrolment criteria, the specialist setting must inform the parent/carer that they may formally request for the school to submit a non-standard enrolment application.
-If a parent or carer requests a non-standard enrolment, the specialist setting must work with the parent/carer to complete the non-standard enrolment application form (staff login required).
+If parents/carers express that they want to appeal an enrolment decision on the basis that the student does not meet the enrolment criteria, the specialist setting must work with the parents/carers to complete the non-standard enrolment application form (staff login required).

 The purpose of the non-standard enrolment application form is to enable specialist settings and families to provide information about the prospective non-standard enrolment.
 Principals also use the form to make a recommendation about whether they support the application.
 In making this recommendation, the principal may consider factors such as whether: